×

-Osgood-Schlatter disease is a disease that causes pain and swelling in one or sometimes both knees.
+Osgood-Schlatter disease is a condition that causes pain and swelling in one or both knees.
 The pain and swelling occur at the tibial tuberosity, where the patellar tendon is attached to the tibia.
-The disease most commonly affects young athletes who are still growing and who engage in activities that include repetitive running and jumping.
+The disease most commonly affects young athletes who are still growing and who engage in activities such as repetitive running and jumping.
 In most cases, conservative interventions are effective treatments for Osgood-Schlatter disease.
 Surgical intervention is rarely necessary.

 Osgood-Schlatter Disease Risk Factors

-Risk factors for Osgood-Schlatter disease include being an adolescent who participates in sports or activities requiring repetitive running or jumping; being a boy, since boys are more likely to suffer from Osgood-Schlatter disease than girls; suffering a knee injury in the past; current or recent growth spurt; and inflexibility of the muscles.
+Risk factors for Osgood-Schlatter disease include being an adolescent who participates in sports or activities requiring repetitive running or jumping; being a boy, since boys are more likely to suffer from Osgood-Schlatter disease than girls; suffering a past knee injury; current or recent growth spurt; and inflexibility of the muscles.

 Symptoms of Osgood-Schlatter Disease